arborworkflows/arborworkflows.github.com/_posts/tutorials/2018-09-10-Kembel-documentation.md

 ![Screenshot]({{site.baseurl}}/assets/KembelBiodiversity/KBWScreenshot6.png)

 You will need to save intermediate data files to your Arbor directory to continue using them.
-For this tutorial, be sure to save the files
+For this tutorial, be sure to save these files into the directory called 'KembelBiodiversityWorkshop'
 * 'KBW.1.enter.visualize.and.transform.data.workflow metadata 3.csv'
 * 'KBW.1.enter.visualize.and.transform.data.workflow comm.after.decostand.no.rownames.csv'
 * 'KBW.1.enter.visualize.and.transform.data.workflow comm.after.decostand.with.rownames.csv'

-into the directory called 'KembelBiodiversityWorkshop'

 ## Run the visualizing and summarizing biodiversity data workflow